Crsarmv7l/rtl_433plus/README.md

 Extra Decoders:
 - Kia v0-v5 (v3/4 requires the user to source and enter MFR Keys before building otherwise it just recognizes the signal and does not decode)
 - v0 is also used by older Mitsubishi and Suzuki with a different CRC calc.
-As I don't check CRC, those will also be shown under "Kia v0"
+As I don't check CRC, those may also be shown under "Kia v0"
 - Subaru

 # Credits: